 CBD, or cannabidiol, is a natural compound found in cannabis.
 More specifically, it's one of the major cannabinoids in hemp, a variety of cannabis that's high in CBD and extremely low in THC.

 Unlike THC, CBD doesn’t make you feel high.
-It interacts with your endocannabinoid system, a network in your body that helps keep things like sleep, mood, pain, and inflammation in balance.
+It interacts with your endocannabinoid system, a network in your body that supports functions like sleep, mood, and overall balance.

 It doesn’t "fix" anything overnight, and it’s not magic.
-But when it’s made well and used properly, it can make a real difference.
+But when it’s made well and used properly, some users notice differences when used consistently..

 So, let’s go through the most common CBD myths and find the truth behind them.